hedr-org/.github/profile/README.md

 # hedr

-Onboarding the next billion users to Ethereum through EIP 4337

-Current project:
-1. reclaimable-wallet: SCW with built-in recovery powered by the [Reclaim Protocol](https://reclaimprotocol.org)
+Onboarding the next billion users to Ethereum through the [reclaimable-wallet](https://github.com/hedr-org/reclaimable-wallet): SCW with built-in recovery powered by the [Reclaim Protocol](https://reclaimprotocol.org)